A healthy body has a strong immune system and won’t get sick - if the body’s sick, the immune system is sick

-When a horse is stressed, more nutrients are required and those available may not be in the proper proportion for the stressful situation.
+When a horse is stressed, more nutrients are required and those available may not be in the proper proportion for the situation.
 Stress can also increase steroid production, which will suppress the immune system.

 If horses are malnourished, this impacts cell production.
 Even the well-fed horse can be at risk of suppression if his diet doesn't contain the necessary vitamins and minerals.
 Remember grandma saying "Eat your vegetables"?
 Well, she was right.

-Age can have an effect in both the young and the old.
+Age can also have an effect in both the young and the old.
 In the very young horse, the immune system is still developing: in the veteran, immunity diminishes as part of the ageing process.
 Whatever the age, a compromised immune system means less resistance to disease.

 Prevention is the best route, and unless your horse needs a full body clean-up, tonics can be really beneficial.
-With a carefully balanced boost to the immune system, the equine system will be better able to fight off illness and disease.
+With a carefully balanced tone of the immune system, the equine system will be better able to fight off illness and disease.
 General tonics should be fed periodically and are especially beneficial in the spring and as we come into winter.
 Spring brings with it the new grass and seasonal allergies, and we've seen our own horses purposefully forage for new spring growth of herbs, particularly nettles, cleavers, hawthorn and yarrow especially.

-Winter brings its own issues, with diminishing natural nourishment twinned with colder weather, so an immunity tonic is especially useful, particularly if the horse is elderly, or has experienced a stressful experience or illness, or if the system is fatigued and compromised.
+Winter brings its own issues, with diminishing natural nourishment twinned with colder weather, so an immunity tonic is especially useful at this time, particularly if the horse is elderly, or has experienced a stressful experience or illness, or if the system is fatigued and compromised.

-So, as we're already established that everything starts with the gut, let's take a deeper look at the role of the gut, and how it can all goes wrong via The Leaky Gut Syndrome
+So, as we're already established that everything starts with the gut, let's take a deeper look at the role of the gut, and how it can all goes wrong via The Microbiome & Leaky Gut Syndrome